Anglers Booking Team

 This technique is where anglers first visually spot a fish in the water and then try to catch it.
 This method relies on careful observation and stalking of spotted fish.
 It is essential to know the species' behavior, how it reacts, and which approach is best for a successful catch.

-They allow it to pierce the surface and peer into the depths below.
+Polarized lenses allow anglers to pierce the surface and peer into the depths below.
 This improved visibility is a game changer, revealing the silhouettes and behavior of elusive species, especially in the shallow flats where Redfish and Trout swim.
 Sight fishing often takes place on vast flats where the water is clear.

 Anglers, perched on boats or stealthily wading, scan the waters for tell-tale signs of fish – flashes, reds, or subtle movements of Seatrout.
 Redfish and Trout are the primary sight fishing targets.
 However, with some luck, you can spot other species, including Snook, Flounder, and even the elusive Bonefish.